paciom/Indivison_Theory/Indivison Theory.md

 In Indivison Theory, when objects move fast, “internal eletromagnetic changes” slows down, time does not slow down.

-In Indivison Theory, the “dots” previous mentioned are Photons, and other particles travelling similar speed as photons.
+In Indivison Theory, the “dots” previous mentioned are Photons, and other particles travelling **similar**(they could be a little faster than light, or a little slower than light, on average, they are at light speed) speed as photons.
 The dots can also be a group of indivisons (particles made of indivisons).

 ## What is photon?